ATHLETIC PROGRAM INFORMATION

 Immunization requirements for students entering Missouri State University can be found on the web site for Taylor Health and Wellness Center at http://health.missouristate.edu/services/immunizations.htm.
 Copies of CDC articles and other information regarding these requirements are available at Taylor Health and Wellness Center, Missouri State University, (417) 836-4000.

-Descriptions of academic programs and degree offerings are available from the undergraduate and graduate catalogs (www.missouristate.edu/catalog/) as well as college and departmental websites (http://www.missouristate.edu/academics/departments.asp).
-Long-range plans for improving the academic programs of the institution can be found at http://www.missouristate.edu/longrangeplan/, or by contacting the Office of the Provost, 309 Carrington Hall, Missouri State University, (417) 836-4589.
+Descriptions of academic programs and degree offerings are available from the undergraduate and graduate catalogs (http://www.missouristate.edu/registrar/catalog/default.htm and http://graduate.missouristate.edu/catalog/) as well as college and departmental websites (http://www.missouristate.edu/academics/departments.asp).
+Long-range plans for improving the academic programs of the institution can be found at http://www.missouristate.edu/longrangeplan/, or by contacting the Office of the Provost, 209 Carrington Hall, Missouri State University, (417) 836-4589.

-Missouri State University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools to award baccalaureate, masters, specialist, and doctorate degrees.
+Missouri State University is accredited by the Higher Learning Commission (HLC) to award baccalaureate, masters, specialist, and doctorate degrees.
 Special accreditations are also held by units within the university.
-Go to http://accreditation.missouristate.edu/ for information on all accreditations and approvals, or contact the Office of the Provost, 309 Carrington Hall, Missouri State University, (417) 836-4589.
+Go to http://accreditation.missouristate.edu/ for information on all accreditations and approvals, or contact the Office of the Provost, 209 Carrington Hall, Missouri State University, (417) 836-4589.

 Admission requirements for Undergraduate, Graduate, and Transfer students can be found online at http://www.missouristate.edu/futurestudents/applynow.aspx or by contacting the Office of Admissions, 204 Carrington Hall, Missouri State University, (417) 836-5517.

-Cooperative Programs available through Missouri State are listed in the catalogs (undergraduate at http://www.missouristate.edu/registrar/catalog/ and graduate Inter-University Collaborations at http://www.missouristate.edu/catalog/gradcollege.htm or information is available through the Office of the Provost, 309 Carrington Hall, Missouri State University, (417) 836-4589.
+Cooperative Programs available through Missouri State are listed in the undergraduate and graduate catalogs (http://www.missouristate.edu/registrar/catalog/default.htm and http://graduate.missouristate.edu/catalog/) or information is available through the Office of the Provost, 209 Carrington Hall, Missouri State University, (417) 836-4589.

 Student Characteristics/Diversity of the Student Body